seedsop/strengths-assessment/README.md

-# Bilingual Comprehensive Strengths Assessment
+# Comprehensive Strengths Assessment

 A research-based assessment tool designed to help individuals discover their top 5 strengths from the 34 CliftonStrengths themes.
-Available in English and with Bisaya translations.

 ## Features